National Institutes of Health (NIH)

 Does the project address an important problem or a critical barrier to progress in the field?
 Is there a strong scientific premise for the project?
 If the aims of the project are achieved, how will scientific knowledge, technical capability, and/or clinical practice be improved?
 How will successful completion of the aims change the concepts, methods, technologies, treatments, services, or preventative interventions that drive this field?
 Does the proposed CC address the needs of the research network that it will coordinate and administer?
 Is the scope of activities proposed for the CC appropriate to meet those needs?
 Will successful completion of the aims bring unique advantages or capabilities to the research network?

 Are the PD(s)/PI(s), collaborators, and other researchers well suited to the project?
-If Early Stage Investigators or New Investigators, or in the early stages of independent careers, do they have appropriate experience and training?
+If Early Stage Investigators or those in the early stages of independent careers, do they have appropriate experience and training?
 If established, have they demonstrated an ongoing record of accomplishments that have advanced their field(s)?
 If the project is collaborative or multi-PD/PI, do the investigators have complementary and integrated expertise; are their leadership approach, governance and organizational structure appropriate for the project?
 Are the PD(s)/PI(s) and other personnel well suited to their roles in the CC?
 Do they have appropriate experience and training, and have they demonstrated experience and an ongoing record of accomplishments in managing clinical research?
 Do the investigators demonstrate significant experience with coordinating collaborative clinical research?
 If the CC is multi-PD/PI, are responsibilities divided between them appropriately?
 Does the applicant have experience managing and integrating data from electronic health records?
 Does the research team include demonstrated expertise, with sufficient effort, in the following areas: management of pragmatic clinical trials, genomic medicine, bioinformatics, design and analysis of pragmatic clinical trials of genomic medicine interventions?

 Does the application challenge and seek to shift current research or clinical practice paradigms by utilizing novel theoretical concepts, approaches or methodologies, instrumentation, or interventions?
 Are the concepts, approaches or methodologies, instrumentation, or interventions novel to one field of research or novel in a broad sense?
 Is a refinement, improvement, or new application of theoretical concepts, approaches or methodologies, instrumentation, or interventions proposed?
 Does the application propose novel management strategies in coordinating the research network the CC will serve?
 Have innovative pragmatic clinical trial designs and statistical modeling and analysis plans been described?
 Do the proposed strategies for coordination, facilitation, and analyses have the potential to significantly improve the way pragmatic clinical trials are performed?